 - Opportunities to be recognized for their experience, contributions, and accomplishments

 - Autonomy to choose their own continuing education opportunities accompanied with a hassle-free approval process

 - Retirement planning

 As healthcare continues to transition to a pay-for-performance system, the inclusion of evidence-based practice is a key component to an organization’s success.
-The professional development programs should be aligned with the strategic goals of an organization.
+The professional development program’s areas of improvement for nurses should be aligned with the strategic goals of an organization.

 Furthermore, a structured program should have the ability to measure and track key performance metrics.
-A few metrics might include nurse satisfaction, retention, engagement, newly acquired knowledge/skills, patient/resident satisfaction and clinical outcomes.
-Nursing leaders can explore even more progressive and innovative ways to measure the effectiveness of professional development initiatives.
+A few metrics might include:

 Depending on the practice setting, there are also advanced analytic and education tools available to measure learning that includes comparative analytics.
 Certainly, a robust system can be used to improve specific clinical outcomes that meet the needs for both quality care and the organization’s key performance metrics for their clinical workforce.

 Nursing professional development plays a critical role to ensure quality care, career satisfaction, and a solid pipeline for tomorrow’s leaders.
 By committing to the practice of these three critical components, your organization will lead the charge to create an engaged, proficient, and motivated nursing workforce ready to take on the challenges of an ever-changing healthcare landscape.